Data protection rights

 Individuals have privacy rights in relation to the processing of their personal data.
-These rights are contained in the Data Protection Acts 1988 and 2003 (pdf).
-The Office of the Data Protection Commissioner is responsible for upholding these rights.

 An accompanying Directive establishes data protection standards in the area of criminal offences and penalties.
 This is known as the law enforcement Directive.